-Get expert help if nothing at all makes you happy.
-Simply click here to get started.
+Consult a therapist to help you if nothing makes you happy.
+Simply click here to find one now.

 The search for happiness has been underway since humans first became aware of their feelings.